Our Clients

 Color Congress

-Color Congress is an ecosystem-builder that resources, supports, connects, and champions organizations led by people of color (POC) that serve nonfiction filmmakers, leaders, and audiences of color across the United States and US islands.
-Color Congress offers free membership to organizations based in the U.S. territories.
-Congress members have access to monthly meetups, technical assistance, and sustainability support.
+Color Congress is a dynamic ecosystem builder dedicated to empowering organizations led by people of color (POC) who serve nonfiction filmmakers, leaders, and audiences of color across the U.S. and U.S. territories.
+Through its commitment to connecting, resourcing, and championing POC-led initiatives, Color Congress offers free membership to organizations in the U.S. territories, providing them with access to monthly meetups, technical assistance, and sustainability support.

 The Intercultural Leadership Institute